The latest version of Typora already supports normal HTML tags.

 Some websites allow you to embed their contents into other webpages, most of them support <iframe>

 , which is also supported by Typora.
-You could just follow their “sharing” page/dialog, and paste their code into Typora, e.g:
+You can just follow their “sharing” page/dialog and paste their code into Typora, e.g:

 <iframe height='265' scrolling='no' title='Fancy Animated SVG Menu' src='//codepen.io/jeangontijo/embed/OxVywj/?height=265&theme-id=0&default-tab=css,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/jeangontijo/pen/OxVywj/'>Fancy Animated SVG Menu</a> by Jean Gontijo (<a href='https://codepen.io/jeangontijo'>@jeangontijo</a>) on <a href='https://codepen.io'>CodePen</a>.